cloudlane-one/k8s-cloud/README.md

 ### Provide configuration

-List the IPs or public domains of your hosts, which you intend to become k8s nodes, in a file called `./<YOURCLUSTERNAME>.hosts.ini` within the project directory.
-Replace `<YOURCLUSTERNAME>` with an arbitrary alphanumeric name for your cluster.
+List the IPs or public domains of your hosts, which you intend to become k8s nodes, in a file called `./$CLUSTER_NAME.hosts.ini` within the project directory.
+Replace `$CLUSTER_NAME` with an arbitrary alphanumeric name for your cluster.
 Simply write one IP / domain per line, like so:

 ```ini
 123.456.789